Jhone-Paul/Jhone-Paul/README.md

 <td width="50%">

 ### 🤖 Machine Learning
-I'm fascinated by the power of ML algorithms to extract patterns from complex datasets.
-My focus includes:
+I'm fascinated by the power of ML algorithms to extract patterns from datasets.
+My interests include:
 - Deep learning architectures
 - Signal processing with neural networks